Review of Phonak’s Study on Spheric Speech Clarity: Evaluating the Research Behind AI-Driven Hearing Aid Innovation

 Members Pay: $235

 Phonak Audeo Infinio hearing aids and Audéo Sphere™ Infinio hearing aids offer state-of-the-art sound clarity and noise reduction.
 Therefore enabling better speech comprehension even in noisy environments.
-Featuring the new ERA chip, these devices deliver enhanced connectivity and comfort.
-With 22 million sound samples and a dedicated AI chip, the Sphere Infinio is designed for an unprecedented sound experience.
+Featuring the new ERA chip, these devices believe to deliver enhanced connectivity and comfort.

 Contact For Pricing